The Comprehensive Counsel You Need In Surrogate’s Court Litigation

 When a decedent has no direct survivors, the estate may pass on to a more distant relative.
 In these situations, the beneficiary may need to prove their kinship to the decedent to receive their inheritance.
 When establishing kinship, you may need to reconstruct a family tree, provide birth or marriage records, or obtain testimony from neutral third parties.

-Attorneys Who Will Advocate For You
+Get A Surrogate’s Court Attorney Who Will Advocate For You

-Strong representation in Surrogate’s Court proceedings better ensures your interests are protected.
+DeCandido & Azachi, PLLC, can serve you with all issues related to litigation and surrogate’s court.
 Schedule a free initial consultation in our Forest Hills office by calling 718-690-7715 or by sending our team an email.